 Apple’s macOS uses a dock at the bottom and a menu bar at the top.
-Ubuntu does this a bit more efficiently with the dock on the left, but the desktop still takes up more space, unlike Windows.
+Ubuntu does this more efficiently with the dock on the left, but the desktop still takes up more space, unlike Windows.
 Sure, the dock looks prettier, but the taskbar is simply a more efficient use of space.
 It’s understandable if some people do like the taskbar.
 On the GNOME desktop, you can easily disable the top panel and turn the dock into a taskbar.

 Dash to Panel

-Head over to the GNOME extensions page, turn on the toggle to select the Shell version and install the Dash to Panel extension when the popup appears.
+Head over to the GNOME extensions page, turn on the toggle to select the Shell version, and install the Dash to Panel extension when the popup appears.

 Windows on Ubuntu